SAP Memory Management

 What is SAP Memory

 In this article, we will focus only on the SAP ABAP system and its memory management.
-JAVA systems memory management, we will discuss in a separate article.
+JAVA systems memory management, which we will discuss in a separate article.

-SAP memory is a memory area to which all main sessions within a SAP GUI have access.
+SAP memory is a memory area to which all main sessions within an SAP GUI have access.
 You can use SAP memory either to pass data from one program to another within a session or to pass data from one session to another.